rjayapra/ai-language-and-botservices-hackathon/BotMonitoring/README.md

     ```bash
     git clone https://github.com/rjayapra/ai-services-hackathon/
+    cd ai-services-hackathon/BotMonitoring
     ```

-- In a terminal, navigate to `BotWithCQA`
+- In a terminal, navigate to `ai-services-hackathon/BotMonitoring`
 - Run the bot, either from a terminal or from Visual Studio, using the appropriate steps below:

   A) From a terminal